-Westerby Trustee Services Limited (“We”) are committed to protecting and respecting your privacy.
-For the purposes of the relevant data protection legislation, the “controller” (or “data controller”) is Westerby Trustee Services Limited, The Crescent, King Street, Leicester LE1 6RX.
-We can be contacted at email@example.com or by telephone on 0116 3260183.
+Westerby (“We”) are committed to protecting and respecting your privacy.
+For the purposes of the relevant data protection legislation, the “controller” (or “data controller”) is Westerby Trustee Services Limited registered at The Crescent, King Street, Leicester LE1 6RX.
+Visit our contact page for contact details.

 TYPES OF PERSONAL DATA WE COLLECT

 We may collect, use, store and transfer different kinds of personal data about you, as follows:

 - Permanent residential address (and previous addresses, if you have lived there for less than three years);

 - Date of birth;